leonardr/botfriend/README.md

 in that file.

-Almost all my bots use the same Mastodon and Twitter client keys (but different application keys).
-I keep the client keys in `default.yaml` so I don't have to repeat them in every single `bot.yaml` file.
+Almost all my bots use the same Mastodon and Twitter client keys (but different application keys), and all my Mastodon bots are hosted at botsin.space.
+I keep these configuration settings in `default.yaml` so I don't have to repeat them in every single `bot.yaml` file.
 My `default.yaml` looks like this:

 ```